danineamati/CS2_Sets/dneamati-cs2-week3/maze/README.md

 When you load a news feed, it shows the most recent news article/post/etc first.
 This news article/post/etc is the last element added to the "news stack."
-After an item is viewed, it notes that you have viewed the item (essentially popping the item from your screen) and displays the next item.
+After an item is viewed, it notes that you have viewed the item (essentially popping the item from your screen) and displays the next item in the "news stack."
+Hence the news feed is a "Last In, First Out" data structure, specifically a stack, where old elements get buried in the bottom of the stack.

 Real-life Queue